gavchan/sysadmin-notes/docs/Linux-and-Unix/How-tos/Setup_an_Apache_Server.md

 - [Oracle Docs: Apache Web Server](https://docs.oracle.com/cd/E53394_01/html/E54831/gnvhs.html)

 # Apache on Oracle Solaris
 - By default apache22 is installed but disabled.
+One can check using either of the following:
 ```
-svcs *apache*
+svcs *apache*       # Or:
 svcs http
 ```
 - Can install newer version then enable the server.